pablobernabeu/Experimental-data-simulation/README.md

 ### Code

 This web application was developed in [R](https://www.r-project.org/about.html) (R Core Team, 2020).
-The code is [available on Github](https://github.com/pablobernabeu/Experimental-data-simulation/blob/master/index.Rmd), where contributions may be made.
 The initial code for this application was influenced by Section 5.7 ([*Simulating data for multi-factor designs*](https://crumplab.github.io/programmingforpsych/simulating-and-analyzing-data-in-r.html#simulating-data-for-multi-factor-designs)) in Crump (2017).
 The R packages used include 'dplyr' (Wickham, François, Henry, & Müller, 2018), 'DT' (Xie, 2020), 'flexdashboard' (Iannone, Allaire, & Borges, 2020), 'shiny' (Chang, Cheng, Allaire, Xie, & McPherson, 2020) and 'stringr' (Wickham, 2019).

 ### Options for development and local use of the app